 Students have also won numerous local and international competitions including the Stulberg International Competition, Klein Competition, Young Musician's Foundation Debut Orchestra Competition, South Coast Symphony Young Stars of the Future, Redlands Symphony Competition, Downey Symphony Competition, and have been awarded the prestigious From The Top Jack Kent Cooke Award, Davidson Fellowship and New West Symphony Discovery Artist award, to name a few.

-This page will be dedicated to anything and everything having to do with teaching and learning the violin.
+This page will also be dedicated to my passion for teaching and the quest to master the violin.
 I care deeply about my students and initially wanted this to be a forum for them, which it is.
 As much as possible I will highlight the successes of students from my teaching studio.
 It will also be a resource for anybody interested in this incredible instrument, consisting of short articles I have written on various technical aspects of violin playing.
 The feed below comes directly from the teaching section on my blog — you will be directed there when clicking on “More.”
 Please check by here weekly for new posts.
 Enjoy and feel free to leave comments and ideas!

 Practice makes perfect - boy, is this the truth!
 The time you put in is important, but the quality of practicing is crucial.
 I love making lists (ask my students) so here are some of my favorite practicing tips.
 This is certainly a list that will be added to in months to come!

 1) Sound is Everything

 Don’t bother practicing for technique if you are playing with a floaty sound that has no core or focus.
 Intonation practiced slowly is good, but without a disciplined sustained sound it will not work at 100% in performance.